Asafmazar/website/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Southern California.
+- name: University of Southern California.\n(incoming) Postdoctoral Researcher\nWharton School of Business\nUniversity of Pennsylvania

-(incoming) Postdoctoral Researcher
-Wharton School of Business
-University of Pennsylvania
   url: ""

 # Short bio (displayed in user profile at end of posts)